kkarbowiak/cpp-argparse/tutorial/readme.md

     std::cout << value * value << '\n';
 }
 ```
 Well, this won't compile and your compiler will complain that the `std::string` type does not define a binary `*` operator.
 As I mentioned, the default type for all options is `std::string`.
-Let's tell the parser to treat the `square` option as an integer:
+Let's tell the parser to treat the `square` option as an integer  (`positional3.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>